drcsh/python-raycaster/README.md

 pre-sliced the textures into 1px wide strips for raycasting.
 This produced a minor performance gain, getting us to raycast times of about 0.019-0.025s

+## Squeezing more out of it
+I started out with some experiments, for example, the raycaster does a bit of packing coordinates in tuples and retrieving them, and this is really only to give tidy method signitures.
+I tried unpacking the tuples, but there wasn't an observable impact on rendering time, so I put them back to their original state.

+I disabled the visibility cone rendering as this was only for demonstration.
+I suspected that had an overhead for setting individual pixel colours.
+This saved about 0.03-0.04s from each render.
+I switched the map + visibility cone rendering to an optional setting (to enable, set dev_mode=True in core.py).
+I'm still seeing cast times up to 0.025s however, and it's stubbornly not going down to less than 0.02s.

 # In Action

 Basic version with fisheye correction: